helje5/http-c-vs-swift/README.md

     or execute,
     but the macros would need to move into the parser.
-- the callback closure invocations are pretty slow, we may be able to convert such to convention(c) closures
+- the callback closure invocations are pretty slow, we may be able to convert such to `convention(c)` closures
+  - Update: this does not seem to be possible at the moment as Swift structs can't be marked as `convention(c)` (hence the callbacks can't be either)
+    - there is an unofficial `convention(thin)`, but that is too easy to crash
+    - we may be forced to switch to a delegate protocol to get appropriate performance
 - would unwrapping the nested funcs have any perf advantage?

 ## RESULTS